 Civil litigation can be very straightforward, such as an unpaid debt.
 Or, it can be immensely complicated, such as a contract dispute between corporations that operate in different states.
 In either scenario, an experienced attorney can help.
 Whether you need to sue your neighbor because a tree fell on your fence, or you want to sue the state for a constitutional violation, it is necessary to hire an attorney to be sure that you are getting the legal relief to which you are entitled.

 Civil cases and civil litigation are governed by various rules in Tennessee.
 The Rules of Civil Procedure control most cases.
-However, each court adopts "local rules" that you also have to be aware of if you want to represent yourself.
-Also, in civil cases, there are deadlines.
+However, each court adopts "local rules" that you also must be aware of and adhere to if you want to represent yourself.
+Also, in civil cases there are deadlines.
 If you miss filing a lawsuit by one day (or even one minute), you might lose the case for violating a statute of limitation or repose.

 If you are owed money or think that you may have been wronged, there is an extremely easy way to find out.
 Call today for a free consultation to discuss your legal issue.